haroutp/secure-qa-framework/docs/test-cases.md

     - User is on [login page](https://www.saucedemo.com/).
     - User has valid account
     - User is logged in
-    - Session is not active
+    - Session is active
     - User on Inventory page
+  - Steps:
     - Click 'Add to cart' button on the first item
-    - The cart at the top right corner should have a 1 displayed on it.
-  - Steps:
     - Click on navigation hamburger on the top left corner
     - navigation menu should display with option:
       - All Items